shamanec/GADS/README.md

 Developed and tested on Ubuntu 18.04 LTS, Windows 10, macOS Ventura 13.5.1

 ## Setup
-Currently the project assumes that GADS UI, MongoDB and device providers are on the same network.
+Currently the project assumes that GADS UI, MongoDB, Selenium Grid and device providers are on the same network.
 They can all be on the same machine as well.

 ### Go
 1. Install Go version 1.21.0 or higher